Building A Free DIY Goat Playground – Step by Step

 Step #3 Arrange your setup

-For our setup, we placed the larger spools in sort of a half circle, and the smaller spool I put in the middle of the playground.
-This not only helped make the playground easy to access for my young kids but the adults as well.
+For our first setup, we placed the larger spools in a half circle, and the smaller spool I put in the middle of the playground.

 Step #4 Connect them all together

-The hardest part of the whole project was getting my goats to try the playground out.
-Heaven forbid I ask them to do anything that requires effort.
-The divas.
+The hardest part of the whole project was getting my does to try the playground out.
+Heaven forbid I ask them to do anything that requires effort—the divas.

 The young ones explored it the most, but eventually, my older does were up having a grand old time.